Business Class Deals: Get Hidden Fares for Business Class Flights

 - Are consolidator business class tickets the same as regular business class?

 - Yes.
-You get the exact same seat, same lie-flat bed, same lounge access, same meal service, and same frequent flyer mile accrual.
-The only difference is the distribution channel — wholesale vs. retail.
-Your ticket appears in the airline's system identically to any other business class booking.
+You get the exact same seat, same lie-flat bed, same lounge access, same meal service, and the same frequent flyer mile accrual.
+The only difference is the distribution channel: wholesale rather than retail.
+Your ticket appears in the airline's reservation system identically to any other business class booking.

 - Can I earn frequent flyer miles on consolidator business class fares?